moltenL/Cardinal/CONTRIBUTING.md

 ### Assignment norms
 - Before something is being worked on, make an issue for it
 - Issues should be split between contributors
-- One person should only have three at most open PRs

 ### Working norms
 - In an issue, explain your initial ideas for the PR